 BOARD OF ADJUSTMENT.
-In lieu of appointing a board of adjustment, the Board of Trustees shall act as and perform all the duties and exercise the powers of such Board of Adjustment.
+In lieu of appointing a Board of Adjustment, the Board of Trustees shall act as and perform all the duties and exercise the powers of such Board of Adjustment.
 The Board of Adjustment may, in appropriate cases, and subject to appropriate conditions and safeguards, grant variances to the terms of this Ordinance.
 The President of the Board of Trustees shall be chairman of the Board of Adjustment as so composed.
-The concurring vote of at least two-thirds of the members of such board as so composed shall be necessary to reverse any order, requirement, decision, or determination of any administrative official, or to decide in favor of the appellant on any matter upon that it is required to pass under this Ordinance, or to effect any variation in this Ordinance.
+The concurring vote a simple majority of the quorum present shall be necessary to reverse any order, requirement, decision, or determination of any administrative official, or to decide in favor of the appellant on any matter upon that is required to pass under this Ordinance, or to affect any variation in this Ordinance.

-Zoning Permit Required.
-No building or structure, or part thereof, shall hereafter be erected, constructed, reconstructed, or altered, and no new use, or change of use of any building, structure, or land, or part thereof, shall be made until a zoning permit is obtained.

-Required Information for Zoning Permits.
-The Planning and Zoning Board shall formulate written policies that address the required application materials for zoning permits.

-Zoning Permit Approval Process.
-Upon submittal of a complete application, the Administrative Officer shall review the proposal for compliance with this Ordinance.
-If the proposal is in full compliance with the zoning district regulations, a zoning permit will be issued.
-If the proposal fails to comply with the zoning district regulations, the Administrative Officer will issue a written denial.
-In issuing the denial, the Administrative Officer will, in writing, state the reason for the denial, and what, if any modifications to the proposal can be made so that it conforms to the Ordinance.
-If a proposal is denied, the applicant has the option to: resubmit a proposal that complies with the Ordinance; request a variance; or, request an ordinance amendment.

-Site Inspections.
-Upon application for a zoning permit, the Administrative Officer may inspect the site to determine compliance with the requirements of this Ordinance.
-Such inspection shall be at reasonable times with notice provided to the applicant.

-Expiration of Zoning Permit.
-Every zoning permit issued under the provisions of this Ordinance shall expire and become null and void if the building or use authorized by such zoning permit is not commenced within 180 days from the date of issuance.
-Any person holding an unexpired permit may apply for an extension.
-Upon written request, the Administrative Officer may extend the time for action on the unexpired zoning permit for a period not exceeding 180 days.
-No permit shall be extended more than once.
+BUILDING PERMIT REQUIRED.
+All new development, changes to existing development, and changes to the type or number of uses requires a building permit, unless the development is exempt per the Building Code and Construction Enforcement Ordinance, City of Piedmont Ordinance #2014-1.

 Conditional Uses.
 A conditional use is any use that due to certain special characteristics related to its operation, may be allowed in a zoning district after evaluation and recommendation by the Planning and Zoning Board and approval by the Board of Trustees.
 The conditional use review process provides an opportunity to allow the use, but impose mitigation measures to address identified concerns, or deny the use if the concerns cannot be resolved.
 Those uses identified as a “CU” in the district use tables are subject to the conditional use review process.
-Prior to obtaining a zoning permit, the conditional use must be approved by the Piedmont Board of Trustees.
+Prior to obtaining a building permit, the conditional use must be approved by the Board of Trustees.

-Required Information for a Conditional Use Requests.
+Required Information for Conditional Use Requests.
 The Planning and Zoning Board shall formulate written policies that address the required application materials for conditional use requests.